Edsel: "The aim was right, but the target moved"

-“The wrong car at the wrong time”
+"The wrong car at the wrong time"

 One of the external forces working against the Edsel brand was the onset of an economic recession in late 1957.

-Compounding Edsel's problems was that the car had to compete with well-established nameplates from the Big Three such as Pontiac, Oldsmobile, Buick, Dodge, and DeSoto as well as with its sister division Mercury which had never been a stellar sales success.
-To make matters still worse, as a new make, Edsel had no established brand loyalty with buyers as its competing makes had.
+Compounding Edsel's problems was that the car had to compete with well-established nameplates from the Big Three such as Pontiac, Oldsmobile, Buick, Dodge, and DeSoto, as well as with its sister division Mercury, which had never been a stellar sales success.
+To make matters worse, as a new make, Edsel had no established brand loyalty with buyers as its competing makes had.

 Even if the 1957–1958 recession had not occurred, Edsel would have been entering a shrinking marketplace.
 In the early 1950s, when the "E" car was in its earliest stages of development, Ford Executive Vice President Ernest R. Breech had convinced Ford management that the medium-priced market segment offered great untapped opportunity.
-At the time, Breech's assessment was basically correct; in 1955, Pontiac, Buick, and Dodge had sold a combined two million units.
+At the time, Breech's assessment was basically correct.
+In 1955, Pontiac, Buick, and Dodge sold a combined two million units.
 However, by the fall of 1957, when Edsels were introduced, the market had changed drastically.
 Independent manufacturers in the medium-priced field were drifting to insolvency.

-Hoping to reverse its losses, Packard acquired Studebaker which was also in financial difficulty.
+Hoping to reverse its losses, Packard acquired Studebaker, which was also in financial difficulty.
 The board decided to stop production under the venerable Packard badge after 1958.
-The 1957–58 Packards were Studebaker bodied cars using much Packard Styling (also known as "Packardbakers").
+The 1957–58 Packards were Studebaker bodied cars using much Packard styling, also known as "Packardbakers".
 Attempting to capitalize on the emerging consumer interest in economy cars, American Motors shifted its focus to its compact Rambler models and discontinued its pre-merger brands, Nash and Hudson, after the 1957 model year.
 Sales of Chrysler's DeSoto marque dropped dramatically from its 1957 high by over 50% in 1958.
 When DeSoto sales failed to rebound during the 1959 model year, plans were made in Highland Park to discontinue the nameplate by 1961.